-With their 23 pounds of it per capita each year, Americans are the biggest pizza lovers in the world.
+With their 23 pounds per capita each year, Americans are the biggest pizza lovers in the world.
 Their favorite?
 Pepperoni, of course!

 With their 16 pounds each every year, Italians reach second place in the list of people eating the most pizza.

-Fun Fact Eighteen: the majority of people prefer thin crust
+#18 the majority of people prefer thin pizza crust

 61% of pizza eaters do, to be precise.
 Chicago style and Napoletana take the back seat, then…